Outbound Configuration

 8. After the activation succeeds, the callback status will change to "Active" and you will be notified (via email) of configuration completion and activation.

-9. You can now proceed for testing configuration via Ping Test option available.
+9. You can now proceed for testing configuration via "Ping Test" option available.

-De-activating Outbound Configuration
+De-activating Outbound Callback Configuration

-3. Post de-activation is successful, the configuration state will change to "Inactive".
+6. Post de-activation is successful, the configuration state will change to "Inactive".

-Testing Outbound Configuration
+Testing Outbound Callback Configuration

-As your outbound configuration is activated and the state reflects as "Active", you can proceed to test the same using Ping Test.
+As your outbound callback configuration is activated and the state reflects as "Active", you can proceed to test the same using "Ping Test."

-1. Click on Ping Test option for the callback and a modal will be displayed listing the Product, Outbound API and API end-point.
+1. Click on "Ping Test" option for the callback and a modal will be displayed listing the Product, Outbound API and API end-point.

 Note: The sample payload is non-editable.

-3. Click on Send Test and you will receive a payload on your hosted end-point.
+3. Click on "Send Test" and you will receive a payload on your hosted end-point.

-4. The response from your end-point will display on the modal under Response section.
+4. The response from your end-point will display on the modal under "Response" section.
 A 200Ok response means the configuration is successful and the connectivity is established.

 Note: Make sure you have your end-point setup and server configured correctly.
 For details, refer to Setup Pre-requisites section.

-Editing Outbound Configuration
+Editing Outbound Callback Configuration

-To edit outbound configuration:
+To edit an outbound callback configuration:

 Note: You cannot edit a configuration that is in "Pending" state.
 The configuration domain and path fields will become editable on the modal, which you can modify and submit.
 A new configuration (endpoint) will be created on the portal and it will be in "Pending" state.
 Your existing (old) configuration URL will remain “Active” and you will continue to receive outbound calls on it, until the new one is approved.

-4. Visa will acknowledge receipt of your edited configuration and will verify the same.
+7. Visa will acknowledge receipt of your edited configuration and will verify the same.

-5. Post verification, Visa will approve the configuration and old configuration will replace by new (edited) configuration.
+8. Post verification, Visa will approve the configuration and old configuration will replace by new (edited) configuration.

 Note: While the edited configuration is under review and approval, please make sure you have both the old and new URLs hosted.

-6. Once the new configuration is updated it will be updated to “Approved” status and state will be "Active".
+9. Once the new configuration is updated it will be updated to “Approved” status and state will be "Active".
 Your old configuration will cease to exist at this point.

-You can now proceed for testing the new configuration via Ping Test option.
+You can now proceed for testing the new configuration via "Ping Test" option.

-Deleting Outbound Configuration
+Deleting Outbound Callback Configuration

 Visa Admin will need to initiate the configuration deletion on your behalf.
 The SLA to complete a deletion is 3-4 days.
-You will not be able to submit a new outbound domain configuration until your delete request has entered the "Pending" state.
+You will not be able to submit a new outbound callback configuration until your delete request has entered the "Pending" state.

-Re-submitting Rejected Outbound Configuration
+Re-submitting Rejected Outbound Callback Configuration

 The configuration status will be "Rejected" on Visa Developer dashboard.